SMC-X: A Distributed Scalable Monte Carlo Simulation Method for Chemically Complex Alloys: Theory and Methods

 In the SMC-X framework \cite{liuNPJ2025}, the challenge of site-by-site sequential updating is addressed through two key innovations: dynamical link-cell (LC) and local interaction zone (LIZ), as illustrated in Fig.~\ref{fig:SMC-X}.
 Compared to SPMC \cite{sadigh2012scalable}, the LCs are dynamically constructed to ensure that every site is visited exactly once per MC step, and that the detailed balance condition is strictly satisfied.
 The resulting degree of parallelism is given by:

 where $N_{atom}$ is the total number of atoms in the supercell, and $N_{LC}$ is the number of atoms within LC.
 By choosing the smallest LC size that fully separates short-range interactions, the parallelism $P_{\mathrm{LC}}$ can be maximized.
-The LIZ is introduced to harness the short-range interaction to reduce the computational complexity of a MC trial move from $O(N)$ to $O(1)$.
-Furthermore, by computing the atomic features within each LIZ on the fly and tightly couple it with the MC simulation, the memory usage in SMC-X can be drastically reduced, and near-core caches can be effectively utilized to significantly enhance the computational throughput.
+The LIZ is introduced to exploit the short-range interaction to reduce the computational complexity of an MC trial move from $O(N)$ to $O(1)$.
+Furthermore, by computing the atomic features within each LIZ on the fly and tightly coupling it with the MC simulation, the memory usage in SMC-X can be drastically reduced, and near-core caches can be effectively utilized to significantly enhance computational throughput.

 In addition to LC and LIZ, there are additional parallel opportunities in SMC-X, as illustrated in the algorithm part in Fig.~\ref{fig:parallelism}.
 Among them, the lattice and the temperature parallelism can be implemented as MPI ranks for distributed computation over multiple chips.
 In lattice parallelism, the complete lattice is partitioned across multiple GPUs, with a ghost layer used to exchange boundary information between neighboring sublattices, as illustrated in Fig.~\ref{fig:SMC-X}.
-Under this scheme, if the number of atoms per GPU remains fixed, the total system size then increases proportionally to the number of GPUs, demonstrating weak scaling.
+Under this scheme, if the number of atoms per GPU remains fixed, the total system size increases proportionally to the number of GPUs, demonstrating weak scaling.
 Conversely, when the same system is distributed over more GPUs, the time required for a single MC step decreases, enabling more steps to be simulated within the same wall-clock time, an indication of strong scaling.
 Therefore, the strong and weak scaling behaviors in lattice parallelism represent the potential to push the atomistic simulation to larger spatial and temporal scales, respectively, by simply adding more computational resources.